Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: introduction

 \section{introduction}

-Social media platforms most frequently address online harms such as harassment through content moderation, which involves the review and removal of user-submitted content that violate the platform's rules \cite{gillespie_custodians_2018, roberts_behind_2019}.
-However, despite efforts in research and industry to develop new moderation practices in recent years, the number of people experiencing severe forms of harassment has grown.
+Social media platforms frequently address online interpersonal harm, such as harassment, through content moderation; this involves reviewing user-submitted content for appropriateness and sanctioning contributors that violate the platform's rules \cite{gillespie_custodians_2018, roberts_behind_2019}.
+However, despite efforts in research and industry to improve moderation practices in recent years, the number of people experiencing severe forms of harassment continues to grow.
 In 2014, 15\% of Americans reported experiencing severe harassment, including physical threats, stalking, sexual harassment, and sustained harassment \cite{duggan2014online}.
-That number grew to 18\% in 2017, and 25\% in 2021.
-Meanwhile, a growing number of people have reported simultaneously experiencing multiple forms of severe harassment \cite{duggan_online_2017, vogels2021state}.
-Research shows that online harms are insufficiently addressed by platforms' and communities' current approaches \cite{duggan2013,citron_addressing_2015,lenhart2016online,warzel2016honeypot} and 79\% of Americans say that social media companies are doing a fair or poor job at addressing online harassment \cite{vogels2021state}.
-Alternative approaches are desperately needed, but what should the guiding goals of such approaches be and what might they look like in practice?
+That number grew to 18\% in 2017 and 25\% in 2021.
+Further, many people report simultaneously experiencing multiple forms of severe harassment \cite{duggan_online_2017, vogels2021state}.
+Research shows that online harms are insufficiently addressed by platforms' and communities' current approaches \cite{duggan2013,citron_addressing_2015,lenhart2016online,warzel2016honeypot}, and 32\% of Americans say that social media companies are doing a poor job at addressing online harassment on their platforms \cite{vogels2021state}.
+Alternative approaches are desperately needed, but what principles should guide them, and how would they work in practice?

+\textit{Restorative justice} is a framework that argues for repairing harm and restoring individuals and communities after harm has occurred.
+In this paper, our goal is to \textit{draw from restorative justice philosophy and practice to study how an online gaming community currently addresses---and might alternatively address---interpersonal harm}.
+We focus on restorative justice here because it has an established offline practice and has been successfully institutionalized to address harm in other contexts, such as schools and prisons \cite{kuo2010empirical, latimer_effectiveness_2005, bazemore2001comparison}.
+In recent years, the HCI and CSCW communities have also explored its utility in addressing online harm \cite{blackwell2018online, schoenebeck2020drawing, kou2021punishment}, and we build upon these efforts, as well.